julian-berks/JBBTEST/README.md

 Suggested Future Enhancements
 =============================

-rewrite the 2 shell scripts in python to allow for non unix machines.
+rewrite the 2 shell scripts in python to allow for different operating systems.

 The ELB should be switched to using https (no approved CA available at this time).